nemo-ahmed/play-around/src/app/soduku/README.md

 ### Features

-- New game: Random or chosen rating (using Params)
+- New game: Random or chosen difficulty (using Params)
 - Reset Game
 - Auto Hints
 - State History (Redo and Undo)